-Scrutinizing the Data Quality of B2B Marketing Leads
+Scrutinizing the data quality of B2B marketing leads

-Get A Full Preview
+Get A Full Preview of B2B Marketing Leads

-That is not good enough.
+That’s not good enough.

-In the following screenshot you see the available data fields from the preview of a 477,000 lead database.
+In the following screenshot, you see the available data fields from the preview of a 477,000 lead database.

 First, see if the list has the right mixture of industries.
-For industry specific B2B companies, this is critically important.
+For industry-specific B2B companies, this is critically important.
 Leads from industries you do not sell to are practically worthless.
 For non-vertical specific B2B companies, there are often industries that are your sweet spots.
 There may be industries you want to run specific marketing campaigns for.

-Job Function Analysis
+Using Openprise to Do a Job Function Analysis

 Job Title And Job Level Analysis